This post contains affilite links.

 How easy is it to get around in Australia and New Zealand?

 Both countries have solid infrastructure, with multiple daily flights and buses connecting the major cities.

 Australia is huge – roughly the same size as the USA.
 Around 70% of Australia is desert, and all of the major cities are located along the coast, so travel between major cities is best done by plane as driving between each city can easily take days!

 New Zealand is much more compact, mountainous and green.
 Multiple daily flights travel between the major cities, but it’s also possible to drive between cities easily.

-Both Australia and New Zealand have excellent health care services, and rank in the top 50 countries ranked by health system performance (every country ranked by their health system performance) according to the World Health Organization.
+Both Australia and New Zealand have excellent health care services, and rank in the top 50 countries ranked by health system performance according to the World Health Organization.

-Cost of living in Australia & New Zealand is comparable, but on the higher side as compared to some other international destinations.
+Cost of living in Australia or New Zealand is comparable, but on the higher side as compared to some other international destinations.